Sugar, Carbs and Everything Nice

 Poor diet was now recognised as being responsible for more disease than physical inactivity, alcohol and smoking combined.
 Information published in the British Journal of Sports Medicine states that obesity culprits are sugar and carbs, not lack of exercise.

 The Role of TV Ads

-However, in saying that, it is best to limit one’s intake of fruit juices as they are high in fructose (a type of sugar) so if you’re trying to lose weight, it’s best to limit all sugars to a minimum and certainly avoid anything that contains empty calories such as soft drinks and alcohol.
+However, in saying that about fruit juice, it is best to limit one’s intake of juices as they are high in fructose (a type of sugar) so if you’re trying to lose weight, it’s best to limit all sugars to a minimum and certainly avoid anything that contains empty calories such as soft drinks and alcohol.

 What We Need To Know

 Recent research shows that cutting down on dietary carbohydrates is the single most effective way for decreasing all of the symptoms of the metabolic syndrome and must therefore be the primary strategy for treating diabetes, with benefits occurring even in the absence of weight loss.

 We know for a fact that sugar calories promote fat storage in the body and increases hunger; fat calories induce fullness or satiation.
 A person should have no more than 150 calories in sugar everyday, the risk for diabetes greatly increases regardless of how much or little we actively move our bodies.

 Start with getting good fats from animal sources into your diet as these are rich in fat-soluble vitamins and important fats that your body needs for protection and good health.

 - Grass-fed Ghee

 - Grass-fed butter